molily/molily.de/_posts/2019-02-03-testing-angular.md

 Cypress is not simply better than WebDriver-based frameworks.
 It tries to solve their problems by narrowing the scope and making trade-offs.

 That being said, this guide recommends to use Cypress for testing Angular applications.
 Cypress is well-maintained and well-documented.
-With Cypress, you can write valueable end-to-end tests with little effort.
+With Cypress, you can write valuable end-to-end tests with little effort.

-In case you do need a WebDriver-based framework, have a look at Webdriver.io instead.
+In case you do need a WebDriver-based framework, have a look at [Webdriver.io](https://webdriver.io/) instead.

 <div class="book-sources" markdown="1">
 - [Cypress: Trade-offs](https://docs.cypress.io/guides/references/trade-offs.html)